The LEGO Ninjago Movie

 Time Out says

-The latest installment is as durable as the plastic bricks themselves, even if you may grow a little tired playing with the same toys.
+The latest instalment is as durable as the plastic bricks themselves, even if you may grow a little tired playing with the same toys

 Cast and crew